FAIR WARNING: THERE WILL BE SPOILERS IN THIS ARTICLE. DO NOT PASS GO OR COLLECT $200 IF YOU ARE NOT READY.

 And now..the moment we have all been waiting for…The fight to save Eri from Chisaki has come!
 This starts with Lemillion vs. Chisaki.
 Once Lemillion reaches Chisaki and Eri, he has to first get through through a couple of Chisaki’s close cronies first.
 The battle a bit winded, seemed like Lemillion had gained the upper hand on Chisaki, but that was soon to pass as Overhaul had some help with that.
 Lemillion ended up getting hit by one of those bullet drugs that seemed to make quirks disappear, disarming him possibly forever.
 Deku and Nighteye finally made it past to get to them just in time… or was it too late?

-The battle starts on ground, and as the battle progresses Deku realizes something is off and Eri’s quirk went off uncontrollably.
+The battle starts on the ground, and as the battle progresses Deku realizes something is off and Eri’s quirk went off uncontrollably.
 Even with that, Midoriya felt as if he needed to keep fighting until the end.
 Now Deku gives his all against Chisaki in an epic aerial fight off.
 Time is also of the essence here, since it seems like Eri is not able to stop her quirk.
 Deku figures that somehow with Eri’s quirk, he can use more of One for All without breaking his body.
 He uses this to his advantage, and breaks out into One for All at 100%!
-Deku delivers deadly blows to Chisaki, in which help take him down and end the battle that puts and end to the Hassaikai.
+Deku delivers deadly blows to Chisaki, which helps take him down and end the battle that puts an end to the Hassaikai.
 Even after the battle was done and over, Eri could not stop her quirk.
-Aizawa realized this and had to make Eri stop using her quirk by using his against her.
+Aizawa realized this and had to make Eri stop using her quirk by using his quirk against her.
 It was over, the heroes had prevailed… or had they?

 A bittersweet ending

 Our heroes are now trying to make the best of their situation, with multiple injuries to many of our heroes and pro heroes alike.
 Red Riot, Fat Gum, Suneater, and Mirio were some of the ones that had dealt with the most injuries.
 Eri was not doing so well either, but could not have visitors due to her out of control quirk and the danger it possessed.
 They would keep a close eye on her in hopes that the fever she held would pass.
-Aizawa and Midoriya seemed to not be off so bad themselves, but there was one of our heroes that wasn’t doing so good.
+Aizawa and Midoriya seemed to not be off so bad themselves, but there was one of our heroes that weren’t doing so good.
 Nighteye was the worst of them all, in the worst state where he might not make it out of this one.